 The Design of Saya no Uta is beautifully morbid, with everyday scenes replaced with a Euclid masses of flesh, bile and bone, challenging any true perception of the world and how easy it could be to either damage, even manipulate, one’s own view into a reality so horrifying to be alien from the ordinary one we all know.

 The artistic choice to not fully show the monstrous character designs was a smart one, leaving the reader to imagine their own ideas of the Lovecraftian terrors and it adheres to the premise of a schizophrenic reality where nothing is certain.

 Saya no Uta’s horror is truly Lovecraftian in nature, building an incredible, atmospheric tension that keeps on building until a violent (canonical) ending, using its disturbing imagery of Fuminori’s warped perception very well to showcase his understandable descent into madness.
 The game features graphic themes such as murder, cannibalism and in certain versions (I have only played the uncensored version), scenes of rape – users sensitive to such extreme tropes should be cautious.
 The rape scenes, although, very uncomfortable to sit through as incredibly graphic and fully voiced, are easily among the most horrifying scenes of the visual novel, enhancing the plot as serious consequences of the terror unfolding.

 I personally enjoyed the game.
 It has strong characters with interesting character development and the brutality is more disturbing as it takes its toll on the character’s sanity as their mind declines to reflect the inchoate world.
 The ruthlessness of the story is relentless and continues to the explosive ending of the visual novel.
 Similar to a Lovecraftian story, there is no normality to return to for the characters and they have to continue their lives forever changed by their ordeal – it could be described as nihilistic for the hopelessness.

-I would recommend this visual novel to anyone that enjoys disturbing media, has a strong stomach and a love for all cosmic horror.
+I would recommend this visual novel to anyone that enjoys disturbing media, has a strong stomach, and has a love for all cosmic horror.